Save Money on Tuition and Exam Fees

 Dropping Courses

-• If you drop your course outside the school’s 100% refund period, the Partnership will pay the school as required, and the tuition benefit will be considered used.
+If you drop your course outside the school’s 100% refund period, the Partnership will pay the school as required, and the payment amount will be deducted from your annual tuition benefit balance.
+Please contact the provider directly to learn about their drop procedures and refund policy.

 Canceling Benefits